-These 6 oils can deliver some major healing antibacterial, antifungal, and antiviral benefits that our body needs.
+These oils can deliver some major healing antibacterial, antifungal, and antiviral benefits that our body needs.

 Oregano oil has been found to have powerful antibacterial properties and is even effective against bacterial strains which are resistant to antibiotics, such as MRSA.

 This also means that the cell’s metabolism can be affected, making them less able to breed.

-However, it is perfect for all sorts of bacterial and fungal infections, and a great preventative measure when it comes to protecting wounds from infection.
+It is perfect for all sorts of bacterial and fungal infections, and a great preventative measure when it comes to protecting wounds from infection.

-Cinnamon is also amazing as an antibacterial agent which will protect you against bacterial infections and even fight them off.
+Cinnamon has long been noted for its health benefits and is amazing as an antibacterial agent which will protect you against bacterial infections and even fight them off.

 Research has found that cinnamon essential oil can heal infections in wounds, the mouth, and on the skin, making it impossible for serious infections to develop.

-You will want to use food grade cinnamon oil, as you will most likely be applying it to an open wound or the mouth, where it is very likely to enter your bloodstream.
+You will want to use food-grade cinnamon oil, as you will most likely be applying it to an open wound or the mouth, where it is very likely to enter your bloodstream.